Federal Partnership Program

 The State of Louisiana has joined most states in the federal/state long-term care partnership program to help its residents protect their hard-earned assets from the high costs of long-term health care.

 The program, approved by state law and authorized by the federal Deficit Reduction Act (DRA) of 2005, offers individuals a way to protect their assets in the event they exhaust the benefits in their qualified long-term care insurance policy.
 This allows the person to access long-term care Medicaid services without the normal spend-down requirements.
 The initiative encourages citizens to partner with the state-based program as they purchase qualified private long-term care insurance policies.

-Long-Term Care Medicaid spend down is $2000.
+Long-Term Care Medicaid spend down is $2,000.
 A spouse’s minimum asset allowance is $128,640.
 Your spouse’s minimum monthly income allowance is $3,216. * The home equity limit is $595,000.

 Louisiana offers a state tax credit if you have a long-term care insurance policy.
 The credit is against the individual income tax for amounts paid as premiums for eligible LTC insurance.
 The amount of the credit shall be equal to 10% of the total amount of premiums paid annually by each individual claiming the credit and must meet the specified qualification requirements.

 *The federal government sets a new minimum and maximum amounts each year, but states can set their own minimum requirements at any level between the federal limits.
 This information is based on the best available sources.